NHSDigital/communications-manager-api/specification/documentation/APIDescription.md

 Both of these formats have the same structure - the API responds with a standard JSON document.

-You can control which `Content-Type` is returned by using the `Accept` header.
+You can use the `Accept` header to control which `Content-Type` is returned in the response.

 The `Accept` header can contain the following values: